High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Materials and Methods

-The experiment was carried out using the 1-kHz “Salle Noire” laser system at LOA, delivering pulses with durations adjustable between $24$ and $<4\:$fs and temporal contrast ($>10^{10}$)~\cite{ouille_relativistic-intensity_2020}.
-For SHHG, the p-polarized pulses are focused by an f/1.5, 30$^\circ$ off-axis parabola onto a rotating optically flat fused silica target at an incidence angle of $\theta=55^\circ$ to an $\approx1.8$-\textmu m FWHM spot.
-With a pulse energy of $2.6\:$mJ on target, this yields, supposing absence of spatio-temporal distortions, peak intensities of $2.5\times10^{18}\:$W/cm$^2$ ($a_0=1.1$ for $\lambda_0=800\:$nm), $7\times10^{18}\:$W/cm$^2$ ($a_0=1.8$ for $\lambda_0=800\:$nm), and $1.0\times10^{19}\:$W/cm$^2$ ($a_0=2.0$ for $\lambda_0=720\:$nm) for 24-fs, 9-fs and 4-fs pulses, respectively.
-We thus operate in an intensity regime where both CWE and relativsitic SHHG can be expected to give significant contributions to the generated harmonic signal.
-A spatially superposed pre-pulse, created by picking off and then recombining $\approx 4$\% of the main pulse through holey mirrors, is focused to a much larger 13~\textmu m FWHM spot in order to generate a homogeneous plasma expanding into vacuum.
-A pre-pulse lead time $\tau$ of a few ps lets us density gradient scale length $\L=L_0+c_\mathrm{s}\tau$.
-The expansion speed $c_\mathrm{s}$ is measured with spatial-domain interferometry (SDI)~\cite{bocoum_sdi_2015} and $L_0$ is the scale length increase owing to the limited temporal contrast of the main pulse.
-The fact that we do observe CWE emission (see below) justifies the assumptions that $L_0\lesssim\lambda_0/50$.
+The experiments were carried out using the 1-kHz “Salle Noire” laser system at LOA, delivering pulses with durations adjustable between $24\:$fs and $<4\:$fs and a temporal contrast $>10^{10}$ at $10\:$ps~\cite{ouille_relativistic-intensity_2020}.
+As illustrated in figure~\ref{fig:setup}, the p-polarized pulses are focused down to a $\approx1.8$-\textmu m FWHM spot by an f/1.3, 30$^\circ$ off-axis parabola onto a rotating optically flat fused-silica target at an incidence of $\theta=55^\circ$.
+With the pulse energy of $2.6\:$mJ on target, the measured spatial and temporal profiles yield, in the assumed absence of spatio-temporal couplings, peak intensities of $2.5\times10^{18}\:$W/cm$^2$ ($a_0=1.1$ for $\lambda=800\:$nm), $5.5\times10^{18}\:$W/cm$^2$ ($a_0=1.6$ for $\lambda=800\:$nm), and $1.0\times10^{19}\:$W/cm$^2$ ($a_0=2.1$ for $\lambda=770\:$nm) for 24-fs, 8-fs and 4-fs pulses, respectively.

+We thus operate in an intensity regime where both CWE and relativistic SHHG are expected to give significant contributions to the generated harmonic signal.
+Controlling the plasma density gradient scale length lets us modulate their weights~\cite{kahaly_direct_2013}.
+To this end, a spatially superposed pre-pulse with lead time $\tau$ is focused to a 13-\textmu m FWHM spot in order to prepare a plasma density gradient scale length $\L= L_0+c_\mathrm{s}\tau$~\cite{kahaly_direct_2013,bocoum_sdi_2015}.
+The expansion speed $c_\mathrm{s}$ is measured using spatial-domain interferometry (SDI)~\cite{bocoum_sdi_2015}, and $L_0$ is the scale length increase owing to the finite temporal contrast of the main pulse.
+Our observation of CWE (see below) justifies the assumption that $L_0\lesssim\lambda/50$~\cite{thaury_high-order_2010,kahaly_direct_2013}.

+\commSDIforarxiv{Note: Compared to the earlier version of this manuscript, the expansion speed $c_\mathrm{s}$ is now a factor $\approx 2$ higher because we have corrected an error in the analysis of our SDI measurements that lead to an underestimation of $c_\mathrm{s}$.
+This leaves all qualitative conclusions intact but increases the values of the optimal gradient scale length range.
+With these increased experimental values, a slightly different definition of the effective penetration depth of the laser into the plasma gradient (cf. eq. \ref{eq:xbeff}) leads to a better match: before we had directly averaged the depth over the pushing half-cycle, while now we just replace the time-varying vector potential in the instantaneous penetration depth by the half-cycle averaged vector potential.}